YaxuanSeanZhang/yaxuanseanzhang.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Traffic Analysis & Planning
+  - Transportation Analysis & Planning
-  - Data Science
+  - Geospatial Data Science
-  - GeoAI & Statistics & ML
+  - Statistics & ML

 # Education to show in About widget
 education: